SamSchultz-bit/TB-Project/README.md

 ### Research Questions:
     1) Is there a link between HDI and infection and mortality?
     2) What role does HIV infection play in TB infection and mortality?
-    3) What role does multidrug-resistant TB play in infection and mortality?
+    3) What role does multidrug-resistant TB play in infection?

 ### Data Sets:
 	* Tuberculosis Data Documentation: https://www.who.int/teams/global-tuberculosis-programme/data